antronerds/r2-tutorials/original/R2Tutorials.md

 2\. **Tissue**.
 Depending a little on the choice of class, usually a description of the tissue / tumor is given in the second part.
-In the example, this was “Neuroblastoma”, but this could also be “Breast” or “Colon” if such a dataset was described.
+In the example, this was ï¿½Neuroblastomaï¿½, but this could also be ï¿½Breastï¿½ or ï¿½Colonï¿½ if such a dataset was described.
 For experiments, the tissue or tumor type is also often described, to make sure that datasets with the same theme are close together.
-If we would describe the shRNA knockdown of the MYCN gene in the neuroblastoma cell line IMR32 for example, then this would become “Exp Neuroblastoma IMR32 MYCN shRNA”.
+If we would describe the shRNA knockdown of the MYCN gene in the neuroblastoma cell line IMR32 for example, then this would become ï¿½Exp Neuroblastoma IMR32 MYCN shRNAï¿½.